dmoisset/battleship-dojo/README.md

 ## Using functions to avoid repetition

+As I said before both loops in the game (placing the battleships and then guessing their locations) have a lot of similar code.
+That's actually a sign that the code may be improved.
+Repeated code can be placed inside a function that can then be used in all the places where there is a repetition.
+Doing this makes the program shorter and easier to understand.
+Also, if later we find a bug or improve the code of the function, the new code is used in all the places where the function is called instead of having to fix it in many places.

+Let's take the repeated code and put it into a function, at the top of the file:

 ```python
 # By writing this as a function, we don't have to repeat it later.
 It's less code, it makes
 # the rest easier to read, and if we improve this, we have to do it only once!